andrasq/node-qnit/Readme.md

 ### t.done( )

-callback that must be called when the test finishes
+callback that must be called when the test finishes.
+If not called, the test will fail (error out), and the tearDown methods will not be called.

 ### t.printf( format, [arg1], [...] )